The Children's Midsummer Night's Dream

 The Children's Midsummer Night's Dream is a 2001 film based on the play A Midsummer Night's Dream by William Shakespeare.
 It was written and directed by Christine Edzard and produced by Olivier Stockman.
 The music by Michel Sanvoisin was performed by the Goldsmiths Youth Orchestra, conducted by Eli Corp.
 The film features Jamie Peachey, John Heyfron, Danny Bishop, Jessica Fowler and Leane Lyson.
+It uses Shakespeare's complete text, as well as elaborate costumes and “intricately and properly scaled sets” created in the studio.